pindjouf/pindjouf.xyz/src/routes/posts/oscp-web-log-2.md

 ### Ben 10 -- A first experience with broken access control

-I did a CTF this weekend where I performed quite poorly.
+I did a CTF last weekend where I performed quite poorly.
 It's the first one I did on my own, so I really got to see in what areas I was lacking skills.
 Well, it turns out I'm bad at everything pentest related since I only managed to get 3 flags and 1 one of them was greppable so it barely counts.
 This was a good wake-up call and showed me how trash I was, this L will drive me until I git gud at pentesting.

 Anyways here's a challenge called Ben 10 I was able to solve i.e. the one most participants got 360/800!!